-These Easy Honey Orange Glazed Carrots get a head-start in the microwave and are finished on the stove top, with a simple glaze made from honey, butter and a splash of orange juice.
+These honey orange glazed carrots can be made in only 20 minutes, thanks to a head-start in the microwave!
+The glazed carrots are then finished on the stove top, with a simple glaze made from honey, butter and a splash of orange juice.

-- Salt and pepper: I used Kosher salt for this recipe but you can use regular salt too.
+- Salt and pepper: I used kosher salt for this recipe but you can use regular salt too.
 There are no precise measurements on this one, just salt to taste!

 - Honey: I like using raw honey; it has a more intense "honey" flavor in my opinion.
 But you can use any type of honey you like or that you have on hand.

 - Make sure you zest the orange before you cut it in half to juice it.
 It is much easier to zest a whole orange than two, already squeezed halves!

 - Be careful when you remove the bowl of carrots from the microwave.
 The bowl itself will be hot so use oven mitts or a thick cloth.
 Plus, some steam and condensation will have accumulated under the cover.
 So use caution when you lift up the lid!

 I like using baby carrots for this recipe because it saves time on prep, but, you can definitely use regular carrots instead.

 To substitute regular carrots, just peel and cut the carrots into your desired shape - thick slices cut on an angle or sticks would be nice options (or, how about trying a fancy roll cut?).
 Try to cut them into similar-sized pieces so they will cook evenly.